LeeNyoungwoo/ImageChat_evaluation/README.md

-# ImageChat_visualization
+# ImageChat_evaluation
-A web page to show a chat with images
+A web page to evaluate a image-text mixed dialogue